How Much Does It Cost to Add a Bathroom?

 Finally, master (or primary) bathrooms and high-end designs have the highest price ranges.
 Primary bathrooms cost between $20,000 and $96,000, while high-end bathroom fitting costs between $40,000 and an astounding $192,000.

 The cost to add a bathroom depends partly on where the new bathroom will be located.
 Converting an existing space usually costs less than building a new addition with a bathroom, but not every area in a home has the same building costs.
+The following table lists the cost to add a bathroom depending on the location within the home.

 For example, both a closet conversion and a bathroom built under a staircase have a modest price range of $3,000 to $7,500.
 A laundry room bathroom conversion costs a bit more, with a price range between $7,200 and $9,800.